zahrag/BIOSCAN-1M/README.md

-# BioScan-1M
+# BIOSCAN-1M

 ###### <h3> Overview
-This repository contains the codes and data for BioScan-1M datasets project.
+This repository houses the codes and data pertaining to the BIOSCAN-1M project.
-In this project, three datasets of different sizes are published.
-The dataset files can be downloaded through the **link**.
-There are different classification experiments conducted using RGB images in this project.
+Within this project, we introduce the BIOSCAN-1M Insect dataset, which can be accessed for download via the provided link.
+The repository encompasses code for data sampling and splitting, dataset statistics analysis, as well as image-based classification experiments centered around the taxonomy classification of insects.

 ###### <h3> Dataset
-BioScan dataset provides researchers with information about living organisms.
+BIOSCAN dataset provides researchers with information about insects.
-Three main sources of information published by the BioScan dataset are:
+Three main sources of information published by the BIOSCAN dataset are:

 ###### <h4> I. Biological Taxonomy Ranking